arifszn/velvet/README.md

   </p>
 </p>

-**Velvet** is a modern, customized, minimal API starter kit to kickstart your next REST API backend.
+**Velvet** is a modern, customized, minimal API starter kit with CLI to kickstart your next REST API backend.
 This project provides a robust foundation for building modern, scalable, and maintainable web applications using Node.js, Express, TypeScript, and various other tools and libraries.

 ## Features